launchdarkly/openfeature-node-server/README.md

 import { OpenFeature } from '@openfeature/server-sdk';
 import { LaunchDarklyProvider } from '@launchdarkly/openfeature-node-server';

+// The LaunchDarkly provider will use a 10 second timeout by default when waiting for the SDK
+// to initialize.
+This can be controlled by the optional third parameter to the LaunchDarklyProvider
+// constructor.
 const ldProvider = new LaunchDarklyProvider('<your-sdk-key>', {/* LDOptions here */});

 OpenFeature.setProvider(ldProvider);

+// Alternatively await OpenFeature.setProviderAndWait(ldProvider); can be used.
+// This eliminated the need to listen for the ready event, but the user should be careful to handle
+// any exceptions that are thrown.

 // If you need access to the LDClient, then you can use ldProvider.getClient()